 Instantly, important freedoms are in tension.

 Equally hard, children are dying in pockets of the US from “faith healing.”
 Does respecting faith mean that nothing can be done to prevent these tragic deaths?
 Will jailing parents save lives?
 Can we better protect children by engaging religious communities more deeply?

 Is there a solution to hard issues that best serves all our commitments?
 This is where the Dialogues come in.

 More Than An Idea

 The Tolerance Means Dialogues challenge the misconception that it’s impossible for people of good will to find common ground on the hardest issues.
-The Dialogues harness and amplify the insights of Millennials, tomorrow’s leaders, who have grown up with unprecedented diversity—and a spirit of openness and inclusivity.
+The Dialogues harness and amplify the insights of Millennials and Gen Z—tomorrow’s leaders—who have come of age in an era of increasing diversity and a spirit of openness and inclusivity.
 Just look at the essays written by our scholarship winners.
 Tolerance, they urge, means moving beyond ambivalence and forging a path toward genuine respect.

 In our tense public discourse, valuable insights can be lost.
 Not only is that a shame, it is self-defeating—these insights may hold the key to solving these difficult problems.
 So, to guide this important conversation, we've brought together voices that capture all angles and points of view.

 Each Dialogue approaches its subject with a sense of compassion and respect, with a spirit of civility.
 The reality is that none of us knows all there is to know.
 Only by listening with an open mind can we move forward together.